walmartlabs/thorax/README.md

 ### setModel *view.setModel(model [,options])*

-NARRATIVE: Setting `model` in the constructor will automatically call `setModel`, so the following are equivelent:
+NARRATIVE: Setting `model` as an option when the view is instantiated will automatically call `setModel`, so the following are equivelent:

     var view = new Thorax.View({
       model: myModel